Azure/azure-uamqp-python/developer_guide.md

 * [Azure uAMQP for C](https://github.com/Azure/azure-uamqp-c) - Last vendor [commit](https://github.com/Azure/azure-uamqp-c/commit/96d7179f60e558b2c350194ea0061c725377f7e0)
 * [Azure C Shared Utility](https://github.com/Azure/azure-c-shared-utility) - Last vendor [commit](https://github.com/Azure/azure-c-shared-utility/commit/51d6f3f7246876051f713c7abed28f909bf604e3)

 These libraries are updated whenever there is a security or critical bug fix that needs to be applied.
-The process is to update the vendored libraries manually by copying the files over in to the vendor directory.
+The process is to update the vendored libraries manually by copying the files over into the vendor directory.

 ## Setting up the development environment